oskarth/experiments.oskarth.com/content/unix05.md

 +++

 This is the sixth post in my series on Grokking xv6.
-In this post we will give a very brief overview of the xv6 file system, with special focus on the buffer cache layer.
+In this post we will give a brief overview of the xv6 file system, with special focus on the buffer cache layer.

 <!--more-->